Housing

 Cornerstones, a non-profit organization in Reston, manages a number of programs that help those with low income find housing, food and urgent help.
 This nonprofit also operates Embry Rucker Shelter, Reston’s homeless shelter, which offers emergency housing for individuals and families.
 (571) 323-9555

-Fairfax County has an office that can help solve problems facing those who are homeless or about to be.
-(703) 246-5000 | TTY 711
+Fairfax County has an office that can help solve problems facing those who are homeless or at risk of becoming homeless.
+Reach the office at (703) 246-5000 | TTY 711.